Fair Bluff, North Carolina

-Fair Bluff is a town in Columbus County, North Carolina, United States that was devastated by coastal flooding from Hurricane Matthew in 2016 and inundated again by high water by Hurricane Florence in 2018.
+Fair Bluff is a town in Columbus County, North Carolina, United States.
+The population was 709 at the 2020 census.

-Before the two events, the population was 951 at the 2010 census but is believed to be lower following the two disasters, some estimates going as low as 450 people.
-The shrinking of town's size, and damage from the storms has led to a rapid decline in tax base.

 History

 Fair Bluff was the name originally given to a bluff overlooking the Lumber River.
-In 1807 plans were made to build a town upon the lands of John Wooton at the bluff to be known as Wootonton.
+In 1807, plans were made to build a town upon the lands of John Wooton at the bluff to be known as Wootonton.
 The town was established but the name was never changed.
 The community was reincorporated in 1873.

 The Powell House was listed on the National Register of Historic Places in 1978.